 This produces pleasure in the brain, making you attain a “high”.
 Gambling helps you reach this state.
 Gamblers turn to their gambling to overcome life's struggles and pain.
 As an example, struggling with one's finances may cause one to become depressed.
 To cover up the pain of suffering depression, the person in question might gamble money to make up for losses.
 Eventually, as the depression is not addressed, the gambling gets worse over time.

 Apart from the desire to experience thrills and highs, many other factors can contribute to your gambling addiction, such as desperation for money, the social status associated with being a successful gambler, and the entertaining atmosphere of the mainstream gambling scene.
-Unfortunately, once a gambling addiction takes hold, breaking the cycle is difficult if not impossible, unless you seek help for it.
+Unfortunately, once a gambling addiction takes hold, breaking the cycle is difficult if not impossible, unless you seek help for it at a Gambling Rehab.

 Gambling addiction frequently results in other addictions that serve as coping mechanisms for people who are stressed out by the activity.
 You may turn to drugs, alcohol, and other activities to alleviate the anxiety brought on by the gambling lifestyle.
 Even if you never experience financial ruin as a result of your lifestyle, you may struggle with drug and alcohol addiction as a result of having to deal with the stress gambling addiction has caused.